MarkusTeufelberger/rippled-distrotest/README.md

 Upstream: https://pkgs.alpinelinux.org/package/edge/testing/x86_64/rippled

 One of the few distros that at least have an actual rippled package upstream (in edge/testing).
-It requires a few patches that still weren't accepted in rippled so far.
+It requires a few patches that still weren't accepted in rippled so far (https://github.com/alpinelinux/aports/tree/master/testing/rippled).

 ### 3.5